 Robert de Beche, c.
 1100, witnessed a charter of William Peveril of Dover and Goisfrid de Bech was a tenant in capite, Hertford, 1086.

 The Hundredorum Rolls of 1273 listed Jacob de la Beche, Oxfordshire; Matilda de la Beche, Cambridgeshire; and William de la Beche, Oxfordshire.

 Early History of the Beeche family

-Another 267 words (19 lines of text) are included under the topic Early Beeche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beeche research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beeche History in all our PDF Extended History products and printed products wherever possible.

 Beeche Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Beeche include Beach, Beche, Beck, Becke, Beache, Bech, Beech and many more.